 - 1. Will actively seek to protect and safeguard the physical, emotional and spiritual welfare of children, young people and vulnerable adults while in the care of the church. - 2.
 Accepts responsibility for the activities of the children's, young people and vulnerable adults groups operating under its auspices. - 3.
 Will have clear procedures for responding to suspicions or allegations about abuse, or inappropriate behaviours towards children, young people and vulnerable adults by any member of the church, and procedures for working with known offenders attending the church. - 4.
 Will ensure that all workers and volunteers are made aware that safeguarding concerns often have their root in settings outside church such as, but not limited to, the home, school, work or a care home.
 Advice will be given to help workers and volunteers to spot such concerns and appropriately respond to them. - 5.
-Will ensure that both employed and volunteer children's and youth workers and all other persons working within the church who may have contact with children, young people or vulnerable adults through this work are properly and appropriately selected and appointed as set out in the Diocese of York document: "Child Protection and Safeguarding: Making the Policy Work", February 2015 and our Safer Recruitment & People Management Policy. - 6.
-Will ensure that children's/youth workers, all volunteers and paid workers are given adequate support and training. - 7.
+Will ensure that both employed and volunteer children's and youth workers and all other persons working within the church who may have contact with children, young people or vulnerable adults through this work are properly and appropriately selected and appointed as set out in the Church of England Parish Safeguarding Handbook August 2019 and our Safer Recruitment & People Management Policy.

+- 6. Will ensure that children's/youth workers, all volunteers and paid workers are given adequate support and training. - 7.
 Will annually appoint a Benefice Safeguarding Officer (BSO). - 8.
-Will annually seek to appoint a Children's and Vulnerable Adults' Advocate (CVAA). - 9.
-Will annually review the Benefice Safeguarding Policy and all associated documents. - 10.
-Will maintain appropriate Third Party Liability insurance for the church work among children and young people. - 11.
+Will annually review the Benefice Safeguarding Policy and all associated documents. - 9.
+Will maintain appropriate Third Party Liability insurance for the church work among children and young people. - 10.
 All clergy and leaders in our church will be transparent, approachable and accountable for their conduct within ministry, bearing in mind the need for confidentiality.